sjtug/SJTUThesis/README_en-US.md

 You can create your own project through the link above.

-If you want to use other online LaTeX editors which supports the latest TeX distribution, you could download the latest version `SJTUThesis-full-x.x.x.zip` of this project in [Release](https://github.com/sjtug/SJTUThesis/releases/latest), and change the compiler to XeLaTeX.
+If you want to use other online LaTeX editors (such as [SJTU Overleaf](https://latex.sjtu.edu.cn)) which supports the latest TeX distribution, you could download [the latest version](https://github.com/sjtug/SJTUThesis/archive/refs/heads/master.zip) and upload it to the corresponding platform.
+Notice that the online editors typically use pdfLaTeX compiler by default, you need to change it to XeLaTeX compiler and use the latest TeX distribution.

 ## Usage